MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

     - Requires `CREATE` privilege on all schemas and databases where all objects reside.
         - TODO: This isn't explicitly stated in th docs, but would make sense base on the `ALTER` privileges.
 I will double-check this.
-    - In PostgreSQL, this only affects the current database.
-We will diverge here and have it affect all databases.
+    - In PostgreSQL, this only affects the current database, and does not reassign the database itself.
+We will diverge here and have it affect all databases, including the databases themselves.
 - `DROP OWNED BY <name> [ CASCADE | RESTRICT]`
     - Drops all objects owned by `<name>`.
     - Requires membership of `<name>`.
-    - In PostgreSQL, this only affects the current database.
-We will diverge here and have it affect all databases.
+    - In PostgreSQL, this only affects the current database, and does not drop the database itself.
+We will diverge here and have it affect all databases, including the databases themselves.
     - Revokes all privileges granted to `<name>`.
-    - Does not drop owned databases or clusters.
     - Default is `RESTRICT`.

 We will update `DROP ROLE` so that roles cannot be dropped until it meets the following criteria: